The all-in-one super app for crypto.

 How is cryptocurrency taxed in the U.S.?

 Right away, the bottom line is that you are required to pay taxes on crypto in the USA.
-Currently in 2023, the IRS considers cryptocurrency a property, so cryptocurrency is taxed the same as stocks, real estate or any other property.
+As of the 2025 tax year (filed in 2026), the IRS considers cryptocurrency a property, so cryptocurrency is taxed the same as stocks, real estate or any other property.

-Taxes should be paid for every taxable event – this is, whenever you sell, trade or relinquish crypto, convert one crypto to another and earn any sort of gain.
-You do not pay taxes on the entire transaction amount, only the profit (known as capital gains tax).
+Taxable events must be reported – this is, whenever you sell, trade or relinquish crypto, convert one crypto to another and earn any sort of gain or loss.
+You do not pay taxes on the entire transaction amount, only the profit/loss (known as capital gains tax).

 Your tax rate will depend on a combination of how long you’ve held your crypto assets and the value of your gains.
 Assets held for less than one year are taxed at a short-term gains rate.
 Assets held for longer than one year are taxed at a long-term gains rate.
 Read more about crypto tax rates to dive deeper.